zakkak/turnin/README.md

 repository and created a new version of ```turnin``` that is more secure (it patches several exploitable vulnerabilities found in the original code, minimizes attack surface), faster and with partly extended functionality.
+On September 6th, 2014, official support for SunOS5 has been dropped.
 A few days later, both projects went under the GPL v3 License after contacting all the authors and agreeing to it.